• Skip to primary navigation

 (If you’re new to EMFs and are wondering what the heck I’m talking about, start here.)

-When I first saw that the RF readings from my Sonos speakers were as high, if not higher than the RF radiation coming from my wireless router, I panicked and unplugged them all.
+When I first saw that the RF readings from my Play:1 Sonos speakers were as high, if not higher than the RF radiation coming from my wireless router, I panicked and unplugged them all.
 I then turned to the internet and found that, in 2019, Sonos made it super easy to turn off WiFi for any speaker connected to your network by an ethernet connection.

 However, as I learned from my experience with the combo modem/router we rented from our cable company (Xfinity’s xFi Advanced Gateway), disabling WiFi does not necessarily mean that the internal WiFi antennas will stop broadcasting an RF signal; the device may still be pumping out the same level of RF radiation, even if you disable WiFi via the Xfinity app.
-AND, with our EMF meter, we discovered that the xFi Advanced Gateway resets anytime Xfinity pushes an update to it, so even if you get them to turn the antennas off through their backend interface, you never know when they’ll turn back on (but that’s a story for another day!).
+AND, with our EMF meter, we discovered that the xFi Advanced Gateway resets anytime Xfinity pushes an update to it, so even if you get Xfinity to turn the antennas off through their backend interface, you never know when they’ll turn back on (but that’s a story for another day!).

 We ended up taking control of our EMF exposure and saving on the monthly rental fee by purchasing our own modem (the ARRIS Surfboard SB8200 affiliate link) and a wired router (the Ubiquiti EdgeRouter X affiliate link).
-We then had reliable, high-speed internet connections for all of our ethernet connected devices, and could use our old WiFi router as just a wireless access point; turning it on and off as needed for WiFi.
+We then had reliable, high-speed internet connections for all of our ethernet connected devices, and could use our old WiFi router as a simple wireless access point; turning it on and off as needed for WiFi.

 So, needless to say, that experience left me curious and a little skeptical; will this “Disable Wi-Fi” feature for Sonos speakers really work like it should?
 Fortunately, in the case of Sonos, it did!
 And the speakers remain friendly components of our lower-EMF home.